 - Set aside.

-- Whisk eggs and sugar until think and creamy.
+- Whisk eggs and sugar until thick and creamy.

 - Add milk to mixture and continue to whisk until combined.

 - Add water gradually and continue to whisk together.

 - Pour into mould tart dough.